Landing Page Best Practices: Strategies, Tools, and More

-In the digital marketing realm, a landing page is a standalone web page that you land on after clicking a link in a paid ad or email.
+In digital marketing, a landing page is a standalone web page that you land on after clicking a link in a paid ad or email.
 It’s where persuasive copy, solid design, and clever branding come together to drive visitors to convert.

-Landing pages will often offer items like free trials, ebooks, white papers, or webinar registrations in exchange for a person’s contact information.
+Landing pages will often offer free trials, ebooks, white papers, or webinar registrations in exchange for a person’s contact information.

 Not only is this a great way to drive traffic and strengthen your brand, but it provides visitors with easy, direct access to the product or service they’re interested in.